 As questions go, this one is pretty tricky to answer.
 But you can steam it down (pun intended) to the simple question: How many times a week are you cooking rice or plan to cook rice?

-If it is three and more times, I would say yes, as it saves you time and delivers the perfect fluffy rice to your table every time.
+If you are cooking the rice at least three times a week, I would say that they are worth it, as it saves you time and delivers the perfect fluffy rice to your table every time.

 But if you are interested in a bit deeper analysis of why they are worth it, let’s follow me on a little journey through the ins and outs of the rice cookers business.

 When most of us cook, we tend to think about money.
-How much will a portion cost, can I skip some expensive ingredient or how may I save some time or expenses on prep.
+How much will a portion cost, can I skip some expensive ingredients or how may I save some time or expenses on prep.

 Similar to the article about the worth of the deep fryers I would like to make a similar breakdown of the costs of running the rice cooker.

 In my life, I have done a fair share of cooking everything that I have laid my eyes on or wanted to try and enjoy.
 Not only that, but I also try to share my thoughts and experiences with food and tech.
 That’s what is this whole website about, after all.